keu/docs/astro/configure-deployment-resources.md

 :::info

 All tasks assigned to a worker queue after it's deleted remain in the queue and won't execute.
-To modify the settings of a worker queue, update the worker queue instead of deleting it.
+To avoid stalled task runs, ensure that you reassign all tasks from a worker queue before deleting it.

 :::